Dodgers vs. Marlins Predictions & Picks - August 19

 Dodgers vs. Marlins Predictions & Picks: Odds, Moneyline, Spread - August 19

-Saturday's contest that pits the Los Angeles Dodgers (74-47) versus the Miami Marlins (64-59) at Dodger Stadium has a projected final score of 5-4 (based on our computer prediction) in favor of the Dodgers, who is a slight favorite in this matchup according to our model.
-Game time is at 3:00 PM on August 19.
+Saturday's game between the Los Angeles Dodgers (75-47) and Miami Marlins (64-60) squaring off at Dodger Stadium has a projected final score of 5-4 (based on our computer prediction) in favor of the Dodgers, who is listed as a slight favorite by our model.
+The game will begin at 9:10 PM ET on August 19.

+The probable starters are Julio Urias (10-6) for the Dodgers and Braxton Garrett (7-3) for the Marlins.

 Dodgers vs. Marlins Game Info & Odds